oracle/node-oracledb/INSTALL.md

 Download [Node.js](https://nodejs.org/) for AIX on Power Systems.

 Execute the downloaded shell script.
-It will prompt for the Install Folder and Link Folder.
-Give the desired location, for example `/opt`, where the Node binary will be built:
+For example, if you downloaded Node 4.2 then run:

 ```
 sh node-v4.2.1-aix-ppc64.bin
 ```

+It will prompt for the Install Folder and Link Folder.
+Give the desired location, for example `/opt`, where the Node binary will be built.

 On completion, a success message will be displayed